netzkolchose/django-computedfields/docs/examples.rst

     model.objects.your_bulk_action()
     update_dependent(model.objects..., old=old)

-Last but not least - it is also possible to do several bulk actions at once and use the `preupdate_dependent_multi` and `update_dependent_multi` pendants.
-Argument is a list of querysets reflecting the changing records.

 ..
 NOTE::

-    When using bulk actions and the `update_dependent` variants yourself, always make sure, that the given querysets correctly reflect the changeset made by the bulk action.
+    When using bulk actions and `update_dependent` yourself, always make sure, that the given querysets correctly reflect the changeset made by the bulk action.
     If in doubt, expand the queryset to a superset to not miss records by accident.
 Special care is needed for bulk actions, that alter fk relations itself.